ablaom/HelloJulia.jl/DEVELOPER_NOTES.md

 All tutorials use a common Project.toml/Manifest.toml pair, located at the root level.

 **IMPORTANT** Always ensure the version of Julia used to generate this pair matches what is declared in `/FIRST_STEPS.md`.
+This needs to match `JULIA_VERSION` defined in src/HelloJulia.jl.

 ## Notebook types